namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 To ensure we’d have something working by the deadline, I also built a fallback demo loop: directly injecting parsed plan text into LangChain prompts for basic question answering.
 Meanwhile, teammates created separate Gradio apps—one for Q&A over embeddings stored on Hugging Face, and another for speech-to-speech interaction.
 I played a key role in integrating these efforts, gluing the two systems together into a unified demo that allowed both chat and audio-based Q&A over plan documents.

 Although we didn’t measure accuracy improvements from my early sentence wrangling, from what I saw it was anecdotally clear to me that existing PDF-to-text tools lost the original context with table-heavy documents, so  I am curious to better measure this impact in the future.

-## Advanced our Databricks modularization effort by maturing a shared Python package, adding testing, and pitching adoption as an internal OKR to reduce duplication and troubleshooting overhead., (2024-???)
-As our Databricks-based ML platform grew, each model repository bundled not only feature engineering and scoring notebooks but also duplicated support code—installing packages, creating MLflow experiments, authenticating, configuring pipeline parameters, defining ingress data sources, and managing deployment YAML.
-This copy-paste approach meant every update required manually propagating changes from a template repo into many others, which was unsustainable.

-Following a successful mini hackathon where colleagues began packaging common utilities into a shared Python library, I joined the effort to bring it to a higher level of maturity.
-My contributions included expanding test coverage, transitioning existing tests to pytest, and improving resilience as the shared code evolved.
-I also wrote a clear, compelling README to document usage and encourage adoption.

-To build momentum, I collaborated with a colleague to pitch the initiative as a bottom-up internal OKR.
-We emphasized how modularizing platform utilities would simplify user-facing code, reduce repeated effort, and lower troubleshooting time.
-By formalizing the vision and contributing maturity work, I helped establish the foundation for shared abstractions to replace repeated notebook boilerplate.

-## Standardized integration test code by introducing our shared internal Python library, replacing scattered custom logic with a uniform platform package., (2024-08-23)
-Our ML platform’s integration tests had accumulated scattered custom Python code across different repositories, which made them inconsistent and harder to maintain.
-After we introduced a centralized internal platform library, I refactored the test code to use this package.
-This reduced duplication, brought consistency to how tests were written, and ensured they followed shared best practices—making the framework easier to maintain and extend.

-## Integrated Sphinx-generated docs into our Hugo wiki, creating an accessible workflow for publishing ML platform library documentation., (2024-?)
-..
-Inspired by a colleague experimenting with Sphinx to generate documentation for one of our core ML platform libraries, I explored how we could make that documentation more easily accessible to our internal users.
-Since our internal wiki is built with Hugo, I tested whether the HTML output from a Sphinx build could be served directly in the wiki’s static section.
-The experiment worked seamlessly.

-Building on this, I documented a clear process for running Sphinx builds and publishing their output into the Hugo wiki, making it quick and repeatable for others.
-This allowed our team to maintain high-quality, automatically generated reference material within the same platform our users already relied on for guidance.

-After publishing the first iteration of the Sphinx-based docs, I began sharing them with users, who responded positively.
-The impact was that for the first time, we had a more structured and accessible way to point our internal community toward up-to-date documentation for our Databricks ML platform package—improving discoverability, reducing friction, and helping data scientists ramp up more quickly.

-## Improved CI/CD for our new shared Databricks utility package by unifying test/deploy steps and parameterizing test clusters for concurrent development by multiple people., (2024-?)
-A colleague had a great idea to consolidate our commonly used, user-facing utility code—previously copy-pasted across projects—into a new shared Python package, with a Twine pipeline to build and deploy it to our internal package repository.
-I saw an opportunity to build on his work by strengthening and generalizing the CI/CD pipeline he created.

-Originally, the CI and CD steps were not fully aligned.
-Certain parts of deployment could fail because they weren’t being accurately tested in CI.
-I refactored the pipeline to make CI and CD more consistent, ensuring the same validations applied across both.
-This reduced the risk of runtime deployment failures and gave the team more confidence in the release process.

-Another issue I addressed was scalability for multiple contributors.
-Early on, only a few people worked on the package, but I noticed a clash when a colleague and I ran feature branches against the same shared test cluster.
-To solve this, I parameterized the CI test code so that each feature branch would spin up its own isolated test cluster.

-Also, crucially, I parameterized the .whl file being created and the init script installing the .whl file as well.

-This eliminated collisions and made it possible for several developers to contribute in parallel without stepping on each other’s work.

-The result was a more resilient, reliable, and developer-friendly CI/CD process, which enabled the team to iterate faster on our new shared Databricks utility package.
-By stabilizing the pipeline and supporting concurrent development, I helped establish a foundation for this package to become a central, reusable resource across our ML platform.

-## Introduced modular Python coding in Databricks 11.3 by enabling multi-file module imports and updating deployment pipelines to support plain files, moving beyond %run globals., (2024-01-23)
-With the release of Databricks 11.3, our ML Platform gained a new capability: workspaces could now host not just notebooks, but also plain Python files.
-This opened the door to more modular, Pythonic development practices.
-Previously, our notebook code often relied on %run statements to pull in helper functions, which polluted the global namespace and discouraged clean module design.

-I took the initiative to explore how far the new functionality could go.
-While Databricks’ documentation only described the simplest case—a single .py file—I tested whether it would support more complex structures.
-I confirmed that nested directories of Python files with __init__.py could indeed be imported as full Python modules, enabling us to organize code more professionally.

-To prove the approach, I introduced this modular style into one of our model repositories, replacing %run calls in a feature engineering notebook with imports from a local module.
-To make the pattern sustainable, I extended our Azure DevOps deployment pipeline to automatically detect such modules in Git repositories and recursively push them into Databricks workspaces using the newly available Databricks SDK.
-This was a significant improvement over the old Databricks CLI, which had no support for plain files.

-After successfully applying this pattern to a few additional repositories, I shared the results with colleagues.
-Interest grew quickly, and others began to adopt the approach.
-The impact was a meaningful cultural and technical shift: our team could now move away from hidden global-variable hacks and toward cleaner, modular, and maintainable code.

-## Introduced workspace file access in Databricks 11.x to unify redundant JSON and notebook configs, reducing duplication and black-box %run dependencies., (2024-?)
-On our Databricks-centered ML platform, we version control ML pipeline notebooks and JSON settings in Azure Git.
-For years, a redundancy existed: each repository included a JSON settings file (with cluster runtime versions, integration test parameters, etc.) and a Databricks configuration notebook (defining blob ADLS storage paths and other setup details).
-The overlap was awkward, as both JSON and notebooks contained key metadata, forcing duplication and reliance on %run calls to bring in opaque configuration code.

-With the release of Databricks 11.x, which added Pythonic access to workspace-resident arbitrary files (not just notebooks), I created our first wrapper to directly load repository JSON into notebooks.
-This marked the first step toward reconciling the two configuration styles.
-By doing so, we began reducing both duplication across ML pipeline repos and the dependency on %run-based configuration notebooks, which couldn’t be linted and were difficult to maintain.

-Although the full migration required incremental effort across many repositories, this initial wrapper established the conceptual shift: moving from redundant, black-box configs toward a single, maintainable, lintable source of truth for pipeline metadata.

 ## Eliminated template sprawl in our ML deployment system by centralizing and parameterizing ADF logic across staging, prod, and feature variants, from 16 templates to 1., (2023-03-20)